Networking and TCP/IP

 • 172.16.3.44

 Each set of numbers separated by a dot is referred to as an octet.
 An octet is a group of 8 bits.
-Eight bits equal a single byte.
+Eight bits equals a single byte.
 By implication, 8 gigabits equals 1 gigabyte, and 8 megabits equals 1 megabyte.
 We use these symbols to note the terms:

 TermSymbol